Drive Like Jehu: Formation and debut album

-While Froberg had sung in Pitchfork, in Drive Like Jehu he also played guitar, adding a rhythm guitar to Reis' lead.
-Most of the songs started with Reis' guitar ideas and the whole band developed them through jam sessions.
+While Froberg had sung in Pitchfork, in Drive Like Jehu, he also played guitar, adding a rhythm guitar to Reis's lead.
+Most of the songs started with Reis's guitar ideas, and the whole band developed them through jam sessions.
 Drive Like Jehu's eponymous debut album was released in 1991 through Cargo Music and Headhunter Records, simultaneous with Rocket from the Crypt's debut Paint as a Fragrance.
 Produced by Donnell Cameron and with artwork by Froberg, it was praised as "a quantum leap forward" from Reis and Froberg's work in Pitchfork.
-In 1992 Drive Like Jehu released the single "Hand Over Fist"/"Bullet Train to Vegas" through Merge Records and the song "Sinews" on the Cargo/Headhunter compilation album Head Start to Purgatory.
+In 1992, Drive Like Jehu released the single "Hand Over Fist"/"Bullet Train to Vegas" through Merge Records and the song "Sinews" on the Cargo/Headhunter compilation album Head Start to Purgatory.

 Yank Crime and breakup

-Interscope Records, interested in Drive Like Jehu, pursued the band and wound up signing both them and Rocket From the Crypt.
+Interscope Records, interested in Drive Like Jehu, pursued the band and wound up signing both it and Rocket From the Crypt.
 Drive Like Jehu released an album first, putting out Yank Crime in 1994.
-Engineered and mixed by Trombino, and again with artwork by Froberg, it had some longer, more complex songs and was described by critics as an "uncompromising maelstrom of technically intricate fury" and "as worthy and awesome as its predecessor".
+Engineered and mixed by Trombino, and again with artwork by Froberg, it had some longer, more complex songs and was described by critics as an "uncompromising maelstrom of technically intricate fury" and "as worthy and awesome as its predecessor."

-In 1995 Drive Like Jehu disbanded, partly so that Reis could concentrate on Rocket from the Crypt, who put out three releases that year and continued until 2005.
-Drive Like Jehu never officially announced a breakup, but simply stopped playing together.
+In 1995, Drive Like Jehu disbanded, partly so that Reis could concentrate on Rocket from the Crypt, which put out three releases that year and continued until 2005.
+Drive Like Jehu never officially announced a breakup but simply stopped playing together.
 Trombino became a successful record producer and audio engineer, working with bands such as Blink-182 and Jimmy Eat World, while Kennedy left music to become a chemist.
 Froberg briefly played in Thingy before moving to New York City to pursue a career as a visual artist and illustrator, later reuniting with Reis in the Hot Snakes from 1999 to 2005.
-In November 2002 Reis re-released Yank Crime through his Swami Records label, including on it the tracks from "Hand Over Fist" / "Bullet Train to Vegas" and "Sinews" from Head Start to Purgatory.
-Reis currently performs in The Night Marchers, Froberg in Obits, and together they perform as Hot Snakes.
+In November 2002, Reis re-released Yank Crime through his Swami Records label, including on it the tracks from "Hand Over Fist" / "Bullet Train to Vegas" and "Sinews" from Head Start to Purgatory.
+Reis currently performs in The Night Marchers, Froberg performed in Obits until his death in 2023, and together they performed as Hot Snakes.